dwojtasik/qget/README.rst

 - support for using own event loop in asyncio by qget_coro coroutine
 - support for limiting RAM usage with settings ``chunk_bytes`` and ``max_part_mb``
 - automatic measurement of simultaneous connection limit
+- support for HTTPS connection with basic auth and SSL verification skip

 Requirements
 ============